fact-project/photon_stream/README.md

     +--------+--------+--------+--------+     +--------+--------+
     A list of CHIDs of saturated pixels

+# Memory representations
+Depending on the computaional task, the information in the photon-stream can be represented in different ways in memory which can ease the processing.
+These different representations can be converted into each other without information losses.

+## List-of-lists
+The list-of-lists in-memory representation is an outer list of all pixels (CHID ordering) that loops over the extracted arrival time lists for each pixel.
+The list-of-lists in-memory representation is the most compact one.
+We use the list-of-lists in-memory representation for permanent storage.

+## Image-sequence
+A two dimensional histogram along the the arrival time slices and the pixel directions.
+Each bin counts the number of single photons arriving at its corresponding pixel and corresponding arrival time slice.
+The image-sequence in-memory representation is suitable when a fixed event size is preferred.
+The histogram is always the same size in memory regardless of the number or structure of the photons.
+Slicing and integrating along the time axis can produce classic images with one intensity for each pixel.

+## Point-cloud
+A list of three dimensional direction and time coordinates of all photons in the stream of an event.
+Two of the three dimensions describe the angular incoming direction of a photon, which correspond to a specific pixel.
+The third dimension is the arrival time of the photon.
+This point-cloud in-memory representation is ideal for plotting the 3D point cloud, or to perform the density based clustering to tell apart air-shower photons from night-sky-background photons.

 ## Integration into existing air shower reconstruction software
 When the idea of the photon-stream is inverted, the amplitude time lines of an individual pixel can be reconstructed from the photon-stream events which enables FACT to use ist usual air shower reconstruction programs right ahead without modifications.